piyushshrivastava26/POS-Master/README.md

-# POS Master: Modern Point-of-Sale & Order Management System
+# POS Master: Restaurant Management System

-A full-stack restaurant POS system built to handle orders, tables, payments and invoice printing exclusively managed by the owner.
-This project utilizes a modular monolithic architecture with production-grade practices, ensuring scalability and maintainability.
+* A full-stack restaurant POS(Point of Sale) system built to handle orders, tables, payments and invoice printing exclusively managed by the owner.
+* This project utilizes a modular monolithic architecture with production-grade practices, ensuring scalability and maintainability.

 ## Live Demonstration